snapshot-labs/snapshot-strategies/src/validations/passport-gated/README.md

 ## Last Modified

-This code was last modified on August 21, 2023.
+This code was last modified on September 21, 2023.

 Feel free to customize and extend this implementation to suit your specific needs.